How your small business can save energy during the summer

 Why are my business energy bills so high in the summer?

-Many businesses can expect energy usage to increase in winter when it gets darker earlier and more power is used to keep the lights on for longer and on heating.
+Many businesses can expect energy usage to increase in winter when it gets darker earlier and more power is used to keep the lights on for longer and for heating.
+But your bills could actually reach their highest in the summer.

-However, your bills could actually reach their highest in the summer.
 This is because energy consumption can spike due to air conditioning, cooling, and ventilation systems being used, sometimes more often than heating in winter, to create comfortable working conditions.
 Air conditioning units, in particular, consume a significant amount of electricity, leading to higher energy bills.

 This surge in demand not only leads to higher energy bills but also puts pressure on the power grid, often leading to higher energy prices for everyone.